RuslanBednyakov/BlackAndWhite/README.md

 BlackAndWhite
-Welcome to my first website.
+Welcome to my website.
 This is my first time making something like this.
 At the moment i'm just starting my long-long road in the world of web-development.